Spectacular view from Montrose vineyard towards Gironde river

 MONTROSE 2005 97p

 Tasted four times - last time in June 2016.
 Consistent notes.
-This wine had incredibly seductive nose of truffles and cocoa powder, strong backbone, powerful attitude, iron strong structure, wonderful balance and mega long finish.
+This wine had an incredibly seductive nose of truffles and cocoa powder, strong backbone, powerful attitude, iron strong structure, wonderful balance and mega long finish.
 A fantastic example of how exceptional this vintage really is!
 Grace and sophisticated touch for all the money.

 MONTROSE 2003 99p

 Tasted twice - last time in June 2016.
 Consistent notes.
 Distinguished truffy nose of leather, cassis and smoked tobacco leaves.
 Rich and sophisticated on palate, exquisite balance, complexity and staggering richness.
-No sign at all of heated fruit, fresh and with incredibly long finish.
-This is fantastic tribute to the vintage as well.
+No sign at all of the heated fruit, fresh and with an incredibly long finish.
+This is a fantastic tribute to the vintage as well.